 EQ testing uncovers and develops high performing people unlike IQ or personality testing

 |Skills that can be compared between people & teams|

-“EQ works has honed my strengths & provided powerful & creative perspectives & approaches to enhance my effectiveness in areas of natural weakness.”
+“EQ works has honed my strengths and provided powerful and creative perspectives and approaches to enhance my effectiveness in areas of natural weakness.”

-EQ analysis can seem complex but we’ve noted a few of Andrew’s pre-coaching scores to give a sense of how insightful they are at uncovering people’s issues but also potential.
-100 is the average for people.
-Roughly 1 in 6 people score above 115 or below 85 for a sub-scale to indicate the range of high & low scores.
+EQ testing and analysis can seem complex but we decode it simply and powerfully for our clients.
+A sample of Andrew’s pre-coaching scores below gives a sense of the insights, issues and potential that are uncovered.
+Scoring 100 is the average EQ sub-scale score for people as a whole.
+Roughly 1 in 6 people score above 115 or below 85 for any sub-scale, indicating the kind of range for high and low scoring EQ scores.

 - Self-Regard 76.6% 76.6%